The Intellectual Property Review: United Kingdom

 The UK courts described in Section IV.i above have exclusive jurisdiction in respect of actions for revocation of intellectual property rights registered in the UK (including UK patents, UK designations of European patents, UK trademarks and UK registered designs), but not actions for revocation, or claims otherwise challenging the validity, of other countries' registrations or designations of European patents.

-In respect of issues of infringement, jurisdiction may be founded by domicile or by the place where the harmful event occurred or may occur.38 Where a claim of infringement is made, the defendant may challenge the validity of the relevant right or rights.
-For EU intellectual property rights (including EUTMs and Community registered design rights), provisions in the relevant governing legislation also impact issues of jurisdiction.
+In respect of issues of infringement, jurisdiction may be founded by domicile or by the place where the harmful event occurred or may occur.
+Where a claim of infringement is made, the defendant may challenge the validity of the relevant right or rights.
+UK rights extracted from EU rights existing on 31 December 2021 are enforceable in the UK as national rights.

 iii Obtaining relevant evidence of infringement and discovery